 Financial liabilities are classified as either FVTPL or amortized cost.
-Financial liabilities classified as FVTPL are measured at fair value with unrealized gains and losses recognized in the Statements of Income (Loss) and Comprehensive Income (Loss) unless the change in fair value is attributable to changes in credit risk in which case the change is reported in other comprehensive income.
+Financial liabilities classified as FVTPL are measured at fair value with unrealized gains and losses recognized in the Statements of Loss and Comprehensive Loss unless the change in fair value is attributable to changes in credit risk in which case the change is reported in other comprehensive income.
 Financial liabilities reported at amortized cost, including borrowings, are initially measured at fair value and subsequently measured at amortized cost using the effective interest rate method.
-Financial liabilities consist of accounts payable and accrued liabilities and due to director.
-Accounts payable and accrued liabilities and due to director are initially recognized at fair value and classified as amortized cost, and subsequently measured at amortized cost.
+Financial liabilities consist of accounts payable and accrued liabilities and CEBA loan are initially recognized at fair value and classified as amortized cost, and subsequently measured at amortized cost.